CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 </pre>

 `allas-conf` opens a connection to the specified Allas project for eight hours.
 If you want to start using another project, you need to run `allas-conf` again.
-However, in one shell session, you can have only one Allas project active at a time.
+However, in one shell session you can have only one Allas project active at a time.

 Next I enter the _zebrafish_ directory:
 ```text